LostInCompilation/CMake-Print-Colored-Text/README.md

 ### Printing only parts of the message with color and/or styles
 To print a part of the message with colors and/or styles, there is another function called `colorFormatText(...)`.
 It takes the same arguments as `messageWithColor(...)`, but doesn't print anything directly.
-Instead `colorFormatText(...)` sets the variable `COLOR_FORMATTED_TEXT`, which contains the formatted text that you can print yourself.
+Instead `colorFormatText(...)` sets the variable `COLOR_FORMATTED_TEXT` that you can print yourself.
 This way you can append unformatted text to formatted text:

 ```cmake
 # Formatted text is saved in COLOR_FORMATTED_TEXT